Decoding China: The Grand Canal

 Tiashan is the most famous sacred mountain of China.
 According to UNESCO, “On the mountain there are 12 historically recorded imperial ceremonies in homage to Heaven and Earth, about 1,800 stone tablets and inscriptions, and 22 temples, which together make Mount Taishan the most important monument in China, a world-renowned treasure house of history and culture.”

-We will explore of the local water towns on the way to Hangzhou.
+Depending on our interests and schedule, we will explore one of the local water towns on the way to Hangzhou.

 Zhouzhuang - Established over 900 years ago.
 The most famous and yet the most commercialized.

 WuZhen - Established over 1300 years ago.
-Well preserved late Qing Dynasty style architectures.
+Known for late Qing Dynasty style architectures.

 Tongli - Established over 1000 years ago.
-Well-preserved Ming and Qing style architectures.
+Known for Ming and Qing style architectures.

 2: Confucius Hometown - Qufu/Shandong